How to find your illustration style

 Draw, draw, draw

 They say “practice makes it perfect” and that could not be more true for illustration!
-Once you have a visual vacabulary to tap into and the themes you love illustrating, it’s time to grab the pencil and start drawing like there’s no tomorrow!
+Once you have a visual vocabulary to tap into and the themes you love illustrating, it’s time to grab the pencil and start drawing like there’s no tomorrow!

 What I mean by that is that if you draw the same or a similar subject multiple times, you will notice an improvement.